NINAD-17/Data-Structures-and-Algorithms/Global Variables, Macros, Inline functions/readme.md

 - Example: `#define PI 3.14`.
 - This means that during preprocessing, the preprocessor will replace all occurrences of `PI` with `3.14`.
 This can be particularly useful for defining constants that are used multiple times throughout your code.
 - Example: `#define AREA(l, b) (l * b)` Whenever the compiler finds `AREA(l, b)` in the program it replaces it with the macros definition i.e., `(l*b)`.

+- Function-like macros:  These macros are the same as a function call.
+It replaces the entire code instead of a function name.
+Pair of parentheses immediately after the macro name is necessary.
+If we put a space between the macro name and the parentheses in the macro definition, then the macro will not work.